Medically reviewed by Drugs.com. Last updated on Apr 28, 2020.

 Dosage form specific issues:

-• Lactose: Powder for oral inhalation contains lactose; use is contraindicated in patients with severe milk protein allergy.
+• Lactose: Powder for oral inhalation may contain lactose; use is contraindicated in patients with severe milk protein allergy.

-FEV1, peak flow, and/or other pulmonary function tests; signs and symptoms of narrow angle glaucoma and urinary retention
+FEV1, peak flow, and/or other pulmonary function tests; signs/symptoms of glaucoma; hypersensitivity reactions; urinary retention

 Adverse events were not observed in animal reproduction studies.
 Systemic absorption following oral inhalation in negligible.